TheresaLui/SelfHelpContent_v2/articles/problemscopingques-networking/lbconn-inboundconnectivity.md

             "order": 1,
             "controlType": "dropdown",
-            "displayLabel": "Can you access the backend pool instance directly without the load balancer?", "watermarkText": "Choose an option",
+            "displayLabel": "Can you access the backend pool instance directly without the load balancer?", "infoBalloonText": "If no, this issue should not be considered as a load balancer issue.
+You need to fix the connectivity issue with the backed pool instance first."
+            "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {